 Crown Resort has an ongoing sales series, this sale included.
 This way they can afford the building of $1.5 billion Barangaroo Crown Sydney Hotel Resort, among other assets and casino properties all around Perth and Melbourne both.

 The sale series include the sale of some Macao-based joint-venture casinos that happened at the beginning of last year, as well as, their selling their vacant lot in Las Vegas where they were supposed to build from scratch a new casino property.
 There are also the sales of a stake in gaming giant Caesars Entertainment Corporation, and two floors of its luxury Sydney development.

 This last deal had Crown Resorts selling their 62% of the shares in CrownBet to investors, among which, CrownBet CEO, Matthew Tripp.

 That 62 % of the shares will bring Crown Resorts a profit of AU $150 million and will help them raise $700 million in hopes of dealing with the debt they are in.

 Crown Resorts came out with a statement for the public saying that they tried to get the most of the deal, so, whoever offered the most, got in.

-They made the announcement after last year’s news that they got into discussions with both William Hill and Paddy Power at the same time.
+They made the announcement after last year’s news that they had some sale discussions with Paddy Power and William Hill at the same time.